 - Temporary Specialist CDT Facility

-Internally, on the ground floor of the Leytonstone School building, is a Year 7 Classroom, CDT Prep room, 2 No. CDT Classrooms, a CDT Shared Store room, 8 No. WC’s and a linking Corridor.
-A single-storey covered external straight staircase with half-landing, place of safety on the top landing via a slip-resistant covering and high contrast nosing links to the first floor of the structure which is fitted with 2 No. large 74m² Design Studios .
+Internally on the ground floor of the Leytonstone School temporary modular building is a Year 7 classroom, CDT Prep room, 2 No. CDT Classrooms, a CDT shared Store room, 8 No. WC's and a linking Corridor.
+A single-storey covered external straight staircase with half-landing and place of safety on the top landing via a slip-resistant covering and high contrast nosing links to the first floor of the structure.
+This floor features 2 No. large 74m² Design Studios.

 Polysafe slip resistant vinyl was fitted as flooring throughout.
-PIR lighting was installed in the WC’s for improved sustainability, Heat & Cool air conditioning, 3.5kN/m² floor loading, a 2.7m internal ceiling height, pin boards in each classroom, cream vertical window blinds and oak veneered internal doors completed the internal design features.
+PIR lighting was installed in the WC's for improved sustainability, along with Heat & Cool air conditioning, 3.5kN/m² floor loading, a 2.7m internal ceiling height, pin boards in each classroom, cream vertical window blinds and oak veneered internal doors to complete the design features.